GENI-NSF/geni-tools/README-omni.txt

  * Calls to `status` and `sliverstatus` will also call the CH to try to sync up the CH records of slivers with truth as reported by the AM. (#634)
+ * Make `useSliceMembers` True by default. (#667)
+  * By default, Omni will create accounts and install SSH keys for members of your slice, if you are using a CHAPI style framework / Clearinghouse which allows defining slice members (as the GENI Clearinghouse does).
+  * This is not a change for Omni users who configured Omni using the `omni-configure` script, which already forced that setting to true.
+  * Added new option `--noSliceMembers` to over-ride that default and tell Omni to ignore any slice members defined at the Clearinghouse.
+  * You may also set `useslicemembers=False` in the `omni` section of your `omni_config` to over-ride the `useSliceMembers` default of True.
  * Honor the `useslicemembers` and `ignoreconfigusers` options in the `omni_config` (#671)
  * Fix `get_member_email` e.g. from `listprojectmembers` for speaks-for. (#676)
  * Fix nickname cache updating when temp and home directories are on